-- Your Company has a glorious tradition of conducive employee relations scenario.
-There has been a healthy tradition of settling the
+- Your Company has a glorious tradition of conducive and fulfilling

+employee relations environment.
+The healthy practice of settling the

 issues through discussions with trade unions/workers'' representatives

-has an established system of workers'' participation at different levels right from
+system of worker''s participation at different levels right from

-National level upto shop-floor level.
-Some of these forums
+National level upto Shop-floor level.
+Some of these forums are

 address different issues related to wage, safety, and welfare of

-workers, arising from time to time thus helping in conducive work
+workers, arising from time to time thus helping in establishing a

 periodic basis and jointly evolve recommendations/ action plans for

 ensuring a safe & harmonious work culture which gets substantiated from